Sutton House, London: 16th century

 Originally known as Bryck Place, Sutton House was built in 1535 by Sir Ralph Sadler, Principal Secretary of State to Henry VIII, and is the oldest residential building in Hackney.
-It is a rare example of a red brick building from the Tudor period.
-Here, in 1569, Sadler entertained the Scottish diplomats William Maitland of Lethington and Robert Pitcairn during the negotiations with Elizabeth I.
+It is a rare example of a red-brick building from the Tudor period, beginning as a three-storey H-plan structure.
+In 1550, having built a grander house at Standon, Hertfordshire, Sadler sold the house and surrounding estate to John Machell, a cloth merchant.